 Email marketing

-Around 69% of advertising professionals use email marketing as a means to distribute their promotional materials and content.
+Around 69% of advertising professionals uses email marketing as a means to distribute their promotional materials and content.
 This is not surprising since sending an email is more personal and direct than posting content on public channels.

 Conventional advertising